Qiskit/RFCs/0000-overhaul-qiskit-experiments.md

 4. Implement `Executor` and cleanup `ExperimentData`

 Finally, we can completely remove the thread management machinery from the experiment data.
-Implement `Executor` and move the job executor and analysis executor to this class.
+Implement `Executor` and move the circuit executor and analysis executor to this class.
 The base experiment constructor is instantiated with the `Executor` class, and the experiment data becomes almost a pure data container.
 Remember we should implement lock mechanism in the experiment data so that we can continue to support `.block_for_results` method.
 The `ExperimentData` would look more maintainable after this cleanup.